stuartellis/sve-personal-website/content/articles/just-task-runner.md

     @hugo server
 ```

+> You can run recipes [in parallel](https://just.systems/man/en/parallelism.html) when it makes sense to do so.

 ### The Backwards Compatibility Guarantee

 The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
 This means that new versions of _just_ will not introduce backwards incompatible changes that break existing _justfiles_.
+New features are only available when you use the _unstable_ flag, until it can be guaranteed that they will not change.
 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

-This enables _just_ to be an evergreen tool.
+These decisions enable _just_ to be an evergreen tool.
 Project maintainers simply decide the minimum version of _just_ that they will require.
 Users can install and update their copies of _just_ with whatever method they prefer, as long as it provides versions that is more recent than the minimum version that is required by the project.

 ## Installing just